Skip to main content

 Districts and charter holders (LEAs) must apply for alternative school status for their schools by filling out and submitting the application below.
 Please see the guidance document below to further clarify and for examples of how a school might verify student enrollment in any one category.

-Fiscal Year 2024 Alternative School Status Annual Application Guidance Document
+School Year 2026-2027 Alternative School Status Annual Application Guide

-All schools, including those that wish to continue their alternative status from FY24 into FY25, must recertify by filling out and providing all requested information.
+All schools, including those that wish to continue their alternative status from FY26 into FY27, must recertify by filling out and providing all requested information.
 Schools operating a Dropout Recovery Program (DRP) must apply for alternative school status.

 • Accountability Home